rsedxcftvgyhbujnkiqwe/castaway-plugins/README.md

 To compile the plugins, download a recent Sourcemod stable version and merge the scripting directory into the scripting directory of this repo, then use `./compile.sh <plugin_name>` to compile each plugin.

+In addition to the dependencies below, the reverts plugin has special compile instructions.
+Read the Memory Patches section for more information.

 The reverts plugin has the following dependencies:
 - 32 bit server/sourcemod - 64 bit sourcemod is not yet fully working for all plugins
 - [TF2Items](https://github.com/nosoop/SMExt-TF2Items)